hassio-addons/repository/zwavejs2mqtt/DOCS.md

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

-1. Search for the "Z-Wave JS to MQTT" add-on in the Supervisor add-on store and install it.
+1. Search for the "Zwavejs2Mqtt" add-on in the Supervisor add-on store and install it.
-1. Start the "Z-Wave JS to MQTT" add-on.
+1. Start the "Zwavejs2Mqtt" add-on.
-1. Check the logs of the "Z-Wave JS to MQTT" add-on to see if everything went well.
+1. Check the logs of the "Zwavejs2Mqtt" add-on to see if everything went well.
 1. Click the "OPEN WEB UI" button.
 1. Enjoy the add-on!